FILMATION: the much maligned staple of 70's Kids TV!

 1979-82 Late Prime: Studio takes on classic animation adaptations (Mighty Mouse, Tom & Jerry), increasing reuse of older score on some comedy shows; all new, overly synthesized score on most of the rest of the shows; Biggest hit is Flash Gordon, also does new animated Shazam, new Lone Ranger, and Zorro.

 1983-8 "Neo-Filmation": total change!
 All new logo in "Group W" font; Prescott leaves; rotating producer credit replaced by Scheimer's signature; Ellis leaves and is replaced by Haim Saban (Of DiC/Saban fame); completely off of networks (except for occasional mid-season reruns, like Fat Albert's stint on NBC).
 Biggest hit of all time is He-Man and She-Ra.
 Ghostbusters conflict with new animated adaptation.
-Closes in the midst of production of new series Bugzburg.
+Closes in the midst of production of new series Bugzburg and a Bravestarr spinoff.

 1990's to present "Post-Filmation": DiC picks up both Archie and He-Man for new series; the latter distributed by "Parafrance Communications", which also twice releases Happily Ever After movie.
 Lou Scheimer Productions briefly attempts to continue the legacy, but is eventually closed down due to ailing health.